 The Company has suspended payments to the Senior Secured Note holders pending the completion of the anticipated refinancing described in the first paragraph of this section.
 The holders of an aggregate \$3.5 million of Senior Secured Notes (the "Senior Secured Noteholders") entered into forbearance agreements (the "Forbearance Agreements") in April 2013 that allowed the Company to temporarily suspend debt service payments (no required payments of principal or interest), and to obtain the Senior Secured Noteholders' waiver of any "Event of Default" arising out of the Company's failure to make payments originally scheduled under the terms of the notes.
 The Forbearance Agreements do not subordinate the senior secured status of the notes to any lender, current or future, except to those notes that specifically refinance all or a portion of the Senior Secured Notes.
-In January 2015, the Forbearance Agreements were amended to provide additional time to comply with the terms of those agreements in exchange for the issuance of common stock of FTE Networks, Inc. Pursuant to the terms of the Amended Forbearance Agreements, a portion of the proceeds of the contemplated financing is expected to be used to make principal payments to the Noteholders.
+In January 2015, the Forbearance Agreements were amended to provide additional time to comply with the terms of those agreements in exchange for the issuance of common stock of FTE Networks, Inc. During April 2015, the Company granted 5,115,562 shares of its common stock to the Senior Secured Noteholders as an incentive for executing the Amended Forbearance Agreements on their respective notes.
+Pursuant to the terms of the Amended Forbearance Agreements, a portion of the proceeds of the contemplated financing is expected to be used to make principal payments to the Noteholders.
 All Senior Secured Note holders have executed the aforementioned Amended Forbearance Agreements.